 Goal: Update/Maintain Region Lab and Field Labs Testing Equipment

 - Upgrade Nuclear Density Gauge Storage Area

 - Replace Pavement Coring Rig

-Region Two has 28 Nuclear Density Gauges.
+Region Two currently has 28 Nuclear Density Gauges.
 The number of gauges has exceeded our ability to store and care for the gauges.
 Currently, the gauges are stacked 3 high in each locker.
-This makes it difficult for the technicians to lift the gauges into the lockers.
-Plans are underway to extend the existing building to provide adequate room to secure and store the gauges.
-This should be completed by the end of the fiscal year.
+This is difficult for the technicians to lift the gauges into the lockers.
+Construction is underway for an addition of the existing building to provide adequate room to secure and store the gauges.

 Upgrade the Asphalt Rice machines.

 Last year we purchased two of these machines to try out in the Region Materials Lab.
 This year we purchased an AutoRice machine for each project crew's materials lab.
 It is widely known that the theoretical maximum specific gravity (Rice test) is one of the most important tests in the asphalt industry.
 Rice test results are critical for pavement quality, mixture design, and laboratory mixture performance determination.
 This machine automatically controls vacuum pressure and vacuum time, and monitors shaker vibration frequency.
 This machine can help achieve better accuracy and repeatability.
 The cost to equip all the project crew labs was $11,498.